richardhaslam/frackit/appl/example1/README.md

 constraintsOnSelf.setMinIntersectionDistance(0.05);
 ```

+### Entity sampling

-In the main loop of quadrilateral generation, the fulfilment of these constraints is
+In the main loop of quadrilateral generation, we sample candidates for new
+entities as described above.
+Then, the fulfilment of the above-mentioned
-evaluated against the other quadrilaterals with:
+constraints is evaluated against the other quadrilaterals with:

 ```cpp
 auto& entitySet = sampleIntoSet1 ? entitySet1 : entitySet2;